What to do when a death occurs

 the deceased died in prison or police custody

-The death cannot be registered until after the inquest, but the Coroner can give an interim death certificate to prove the person has died.
+The death cannot be registered until after the inquest, but the Coroner can give an ‘Interim Death Certificate’ so that the Funeral can go ahead whilst enquiries are being made to ascertain the cause of death.
 You can use this to let organisations know of the death.
 When the inquest is over, the Coroner will give the Registrar the necessary details for registration.

 All deaths should be registered (unless a Coroner is investigating the circumstances of the death- see above) with the Registrar of Births and Deaths.